masashitanimura/2.0/pages/html5players/html5players_ersoverview.md

 ### Key Features

 - Acts as signaling server
 - Capable of serving static html pages
 - Protect streams through tokens
+- Can now be setup to use dedicated TURN server such as COTURN
+- Can now configure ERS to get STUN and/or TURN addresses from Twilio Services